smaclell/smaclell.github.io/_drafts/data-driven-tests-made-simple.md

 on the method.
 Be careful, this can generate many tests if you have lots of values or parameters.

+You can combine values from the parameters in the order they are declared using the ``Sequential`` attribute.
-Another option is to treat the input to each parameter as a sequence.
+This is like treating the values for each parameter as a column in a table.
-This is like treating each parameter as a column in a table.
-Each row is then a test case case.
-This is how the ``Sequential`` attribute works.
-Since it can be a awkward to determine what the cases will be when the parameters do no line up well I try to use this option sparingly.
+Each row is then forms a single test case.
+I try to use this option sparingly.
+Often the parameter values do not line up visually and it can be hard to determine what the cases will be.
 The example below will have the following cases executed by the attribute:

 * "", 0
 * "1", 1